· tutorials · 13 min read

 '''

-# Run create_pdf_from_html
+# Run the function

-asyncio.get_event_loop().run_until_complete(generate_pdf_from_html(html, 'from_html.pdf'))
+asyncio.get_event_loop().run_until_complete(generate_pdf_from_html(html_content, 'from_html.pdf'))

-1. A new headless browser instance is launched.
+1. Launching a new headless browser instance

 2. python-pdfkit